Hockey: So near yet so far for Indian men, lose 2-5 to Belgium to be out of Olympic final race | Sports-Games

 Belgium secured their sixth penalty corner of the match soon but it was well defended by the Indians.

-A minute from halftime, India was awarded a penalty corner and the effort by Harmanpreet this time was wide of the target.
+A minute from half time, India were awarded a penalty corner and the effort by Harmanpreet this time was wide off the target.

 The Belgians dominated in terms of circle penetrations after the change of ends but India defended stoutly with numbers to thwart any danger to their citadel.